Innovation

 Recycling and Sustainability:

-• As the EV market grows, there is a focus on developing sustainable practices, including the recycling of metals from used batteries.
+• As the EV market grows, there is a focus on developing consistent practices, including the recycling of metals from used batteries and responsible mining in Alaska.
 Recycling helps in reducing the environmental impact and conserving valuable resources.

 • More research is needed to find safer and more efficient ways to recycle minerals in batteries and electronics.

 Ready to charge into the future?
-The successful transfer to an EV market requires metals!
+The successful transfer to an electric vehicle market requires metals and responsible mining in Alaska!